seichi/paas-coding-interview/README.md

 ## Study case

+> This study case could be long and not achieved at the end of the interview.
+What we expect is to have enough material to evaluate the candidate skills even if the case is not completed

 * Fork this project
 * Write a simple CLI in Go / Python
   * It should implement a workflow in sync command with the following steps: